bmfahey/not-so-jumbo/README.md

 The amount of pushes does not reflect relative work!
 Brendan pushed a lot early on and then he became the only one that could push to both GitHub and Heroku.
 We passed a lot of code around on Google Docs and one person would copy-paste it into a file before pushing it, and that person was usually Donna or Brendan.
-Most of the code that we wrote was done together in Halligan and discussed between everyone.
+Most of the code that we wrote was done together in Halligan and in Dewick and discussed between everyone.

 ##References:

 Team 3 Dining API: https://piazza.com/class/ij0y3zcyi0g1pc?cid=252.
 Thank you for creating this API.
 It was very helpful for this project.

+StackOverflow: for miscellaneous debugging.

+Piazza: for specific help.

+API and package documentation: for specific help pertaining to the APIs and packages.